Li Zhijian (physicist)

 Li Zhijian (李志坚; 1928–2011) was a Chinese physicist.
 He was a pioneer of Chinese microelectronics.
 He was former Chief Director of the Institute of Microelectronics, Tsinghua University; and the ex-Chairman of the Academic Committee, School of Information Science and Technology, Tsinghua University.

 Life

 Li was born on 1 May 1928, in Ningbo, Zhejiang Province.
 In 1951, he graduated from the Department of Physics, Zhejiang University in Hangzhou with a bachelor's degree.
 He went to study mathematics and physics in the USSR and was awarded a Science Doctorand by the USSR National University of Leningrad (now known as St. Petersburg State University, Russia).

 Li later became a professor of Tsinghua University and held the chief-director position of the institute of Microelectronics for a long period.
 He was the chairman of the Academic Committee of the Information Science and Technology School, Tsinghua University.

-He was also Vice-president of the Institute of Electronics, Chinese Academy of Science; and the Vice-chairman of the Chinese semiconductor and Integrated Circuits Technology Association.
+He was also Vice-president of the Institute of Electronics, Chinese Academy of Sciences; and the Vice-chairman of the Chinese semiconductor and Integrated Circuits Technology Association.